tokuda109/python-guide/docs/writing/structure.rst

   proper structure.
 If you never can remember if you have to use FurnitureTable, AssetTable or Table, or even TableNew for your task at hand, you might be swimming in ravioli code.

+- Multiple and messy circular dependencies: if your classes Table and Chair in furn.py need to import Carpenter from workers.py to answer a question such as table.isdoneby(), and if conversely the class Carpenter needs to import Table and Chair, to answer the question carpenter.whatdo(), then you have a circular dependency.
+In this case you will have to resort to fragile hacks such as using import statements inside methods or functions.
+  複数で汚い依存関係: furn.pyのテーブルとイス

 ..
 Modules